LoganJFisher/TeXSend/README.md

 ## This userscript adds a "TeX" button to the action bar at the top of an open email on https://mail.google.com.
-When clicked, this causes TeX code within a list of accepted delimiters to toggle between rendered and plaintext states.
+When clicked, this causes TeX code to toggle between compiled and plaintext states.

-Standard equation elements, matrices, and arrays are all supported.
-All must be inside of the below-listed "accepted delimiters" to function.
+Everything that is on the [KaTeX Support Table](https://katex.org/docs/support_table) is supported by this userscript.
+That includes all standard equation elements, matrices, arrays, and lots more.

 It should be noted that this does not change the actual content of the email in any way.
 As such, the render is only on your end.
-The recipient of an email will also need to be running this userscript in order to render on their end.
+The recipient of an email will also need to be running this userscript in order to compile on their end.

 ---
 ### Installation Guide: